 The Hana Highway is a well-known tourist destination in Maui, one of Hawaii’s main islands.
 The 2 ½ hour-long journey will take you to winding curves as you cruise along the mountain’s edge overlooking the mighty Pacific Ocean.

 Have a swim in the waters of the Hana Beach Park or better yet, have a great time with the family at Hamoa Beach, one of the most beautiful beaches in Hawaii.
 Other tourist spots include the black sand beach of Wainapanapa State Park, the Hawaiian temple of Hale Pi’ilani, and the Kanahu botanical garden.

 You can visit the Haleakala National Park in Kipahalu.
 It is where you will find the Pools of Oheo Gulch, otherwise known as “The Seven Sacred Pools.”
-Families can set up camp at the park or they may opt to do a four-mile hike to reach the 400-foot Waimoku Falls.
+Families can set up camp at the park, or they may opt to do a four-mile hike to reach the 400-foot Waimoku Falls.
 Access to the Haleakala National Park is from the north via the Hana Highway.

 The Hawaiian Islands are blessed with the natural beauty of its beaches, mountains, volcanoes, national parks, and of course the wonderful people.
 Tourists from all corners of the world converge in this archipelago to see the natural attractions of Hawaii.

-If you plan to spend a vacation in Hawaii, it is advisable to plan ahead what sites you will visit, the accommodations needed, and research the actual conditions in that particular place.
+If you plan to spend a vacation in Hawaii, it is advisable to plan ahead to what sites you will visit, and the accommodations needed, and research the actual conditions in that particular place.
 Go beach-hopping, hiking, swimming, snorkeling, and sightseeing in one of the most beautiful places on Earth.